284: No Such Thing As Salty Yeti Bones

 You'd still have, apparently, just you'd have two players left over kicking each other in the shin really hard at the other end of the pitch.

-So, and people used to wear sharpened boots with spikes on them to really get that shin kick as good as it can be.
+So, people used to wear sharpened boots with spikes on them to really get that shin kick as good as it can be.

 And then they would wear white trousers to show off the blood.
+This was a mark of

+this is the English school system at its best, basically.
 Although, actually, so, and then rugby moved to France and to other countries.

 And in the late 19th century in France, once we did have rules,

+rugby was seen not so much as a team game, but more of an individual game.
 There was still a team, but you were trying to see how well you could do yourself.

-And so, it was like one athlete against the group, and you were trying to get around them.
+And so it was like one athlete against the group. and you were trying to get around them.

-And And this only was challenged when France played England in 1906 and found out that the English were not playing by those rules at all.
+And this only was challenged when France played England in 1906 and found out that the English were not playing by those rules at all.

-Actually, one of the objections to getting rid of the shin kicking was: I read, and I look, I don't know what this means, and just don't shoot the messenger, but so this was hacking when it was going to be banned, and the Secretary of Blackheath FC said, we can't ban the practice of kicking each other in the shins because it will do away with all the courage and pluck of the game and bring over a lot of Frenchmen.
+Actually, one of the objections to getting rid of the shin kicking was: I read, and I look, I don't know what this means, and just don't shoot the messenger, but so this was hacking when it was going to be banned.

 Wow.